ashleyyv/rockma-creator-ai/PRD.md

 [P0] Remix Process:
 - User clicks on a favorite card
 - Modal closes
-- App navigates to Platform Translator tab
+- App navigates to Transform tab
 - Source text field auto-populated with favorited content
 - Platform and Audience dropdowns ready for selection
 - User selects new platform/audience
-- Clicks "Translate" to generate variation
+- Clicks "Generate Transform" to create variation

 [P0] Favorite Management:
 - Delete individual favorites (in modal or from starred items)